-I am interested in Sociology of Sports, Social Class, Hong Kong Studies, Race and Ethnicity.
-My PhD research focuses on nationalism, national identity and football, using the case of naturalized players in Team Hong Kong as an example.
-I will explore how non-ethnic Chinese Chinese nationals make sense of their shift of national identity and how Chineseness is negotiated and re-imagined in such context.
-My supervisors are Prof. John Solomos and Dr Alexander Smith.
+I am interested in the Sociology of Sports, Social Class, Hong Kong Studies, Race and Ethnicity.
+My current research focuses on nationalism, national identity and football, using the case of naturalized players in Team Hong Kong as an example.
+I will explore how non-ethnic Chinese Chinese nationals make sense of their shift of national identity and how Chineseness and Hong Kongness is negotiated and re-imagined in this specific socio-political context.
+My doctoral research is supervised by Prof. John Solomos and Dr Alexander Smith.

 Ho, L, & Chiu, A 2016, '‘Indigenous’ or ‘All Stars’: Discourses on ‘Team Hong Kong’ in a FIFA World Cup Tournament', International Journal Of The History Of Sport, 33, 11, pp. 1226-1241.